vulogov/rust_multistack/README.md

 ## What is the best way to exchange data between stacks ?

-rust_multistack provides mechanism called "Workbench".
-Workbench is a single stack of Values and yo can push and pull data between stacks and workbench.
+rust_multistack provides a mechanism called "Workbench."
+The Workbench is a single stack of values, and you can push and pull data between stacks and the Workbench.

 | Function name | Description |
 |---|---|